intelease/intelease-box-skill/README.md

 #### Serverless

-Install [Serverless](https://serverless.com/framework/docs/providers/google/), with the provider being  [Google Cloud Functions](https://cloud.google.com/functions/).
+Install [Serverless](https://serverless.com/framework/docs/providers/google/guide/installation/) globally, with the provider being Google Cloud Functions.

 #### Google Cloud Credentials

-The Serverless documentation also walks through how to get the credentials for [Google Cloud Platform](https://cloud.google.com/).
+The Serverless documentation also walks through how to get the Google Cloud credentials.

 #### Node.js

-Install [Node.js](https://nodejs.org/en/), along with a corresponding [Node Package Manager](https://www.npmjs.com/).
+As part of the Serverless installation, also will need to install Node.

 ### Deploy the Skill